everymind/SurprisingMinds/index.md

 In July 2017, we installed an interactive science exhibit at Sea Life Brighton in order to **explore a new way to ask scientific questions about behaviour and the mind "in the wild"**.
 We hope that the exhibit will help us make research in neuroscience and cognitive science more inclusive and accessible to the general public.

-Our exhibit is located in the main arcade of the
+Our exhibit is located next to the cuttlefish display tank in the main arcade of Sea Life Brighton.
+Here we introduce Sea Life visitors to the main idea underlying **comparative neuroscience**: even brains that look totally different can evolve the same kinds of brain "powers", for example, the power of "intelligence".

 ## What is 'intelligence'?

 Intelligence is the power of brains to predict the world.
 It helps us learn what to expect next!

 We use our expectations all the time by creating a model in our minds of "how things should work."
-Scientists call this your "model of the world"!
+Scientists call this your "model of the world".

 ## How do we create our 'model of the world'?

 We create our "model of the world" by collecting information about the world around us.
-While smells, sounds, tastes, feelings, and experiences are all part of our "model of the world", most of the information we collect comes through our eyes.
+While smells, sounds, tastes, feelings, and experiences are all part of our "model of the world", the primary input device of human brains is our eyes.

 ## What your eyes do when you create your 'model of the world'?